Lakers vs. Warriors: Betting Trends, Record ATS, Home/Road Splits

 Lakers vs. Warriors: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Los Angeles Lakers are 6.5-point underdogs heading into Game 2 of the second round of the NBA Playoffs against the Golden State Warriors at Chase Center on Thursday, starting at 9:00 PM ET on ESPN.
-The Lakers lead the series 1-0.
-The matchup has an over/under set at 227.5 points.
+The Los Angeles Lakers are 3.5-point favorites heading into Game 3 of the second round of the NBA Playoffs against the Golden State Warriors at Crypto.com Arena on Saturday, starting at 8:30 PM ET on ABC.
+The series is tied 1-1.
+The over/under is set at 228.5 in the matchup.

 Lakers vs. Warriors Odds & Info